DamonMohammadbagher/NativePayload_PE1/README.md

 Note: tested on WIN10 + Kaspersky cloud security v21.3 [update 2023/1/22] (bypassed)

+### Some Real Sources: some engineers in anti-virus companies say "COME-ON", like Kaspersky ;)

 #### Note: "as Security Researcher this was not my first time to bypass all Anti-viruses (or almost all of them ;D) but this one really was fun more than other methods which i have done in the past."

 Simple Technique to Load Assembly/Bytes into local process (in-memory) via C# Delegation + Native APIs and Bypassing Anti-viruses ;), some part of code changed via [D]elegate Techniques which i called [Technique ;D] to change some behavior of code (also change source code) and ...